We were voted…

 Aspen Open - Open Registration

-Minimum requirements for a busy freeski athlete living in Colorado.
+- The minimum requirements for a busy freeski athlete living in Colorado

-*if can’t attend must petition to miss, or you will not qualify for a gold pass
+*if can’t attend you must petition to miss event.
+Or you will not qualify for the All Star Team*.

 *need a USSA license, registered as ‘Rocky’ to qualify (and for 3 years).

-*Registration close on Tuesdays before the event weekend at 5:00pm
+*Registration closes on Tuesdays before the event weekend at 5:00pm.

-*need 2 to be pre-qualified for the following year
+*need 2 to be pre-qualified from the previous year.

 *Registration is usually time sensitive and available near Nov 1st

 - USASA Rocky Series 3 HP and/or 3 SS

 * Or have your third out of series (see below)